ESG Questionnaire Response - Ninety One

 Quarterly Sustainability Reports

-For our non sustainability-focused products, our quarterly sustainability reports provide an outline of the key sustainability risks and opportunities and cover the investment team's approach to sustainability integration; key engagements; proxy voting activity; portfolio climate risk analysis and portfolio characteristics.
+For several of our our non sustainability-focused products, our Quarterly Sustainability Reports provide an outline of the key sustainability risks and opportunities and cover the investment team's approach to sustainability integration; key engagements; proxy voting activity; portfolio climate risk analysis and portfolio characteristics.

 Other sustainability disclosures